Ayushi1309/PORTFOLIO/README.md

-it is simple portfolio using html and css. it consist of 2 HTML file and 1 css file.
+it is simple responsive portfolio using html and css. it consist of 2 HTML file and 1 css file.
 It was my second html and css project.
 It consist of sections of professional , technical details and also Contact details option .